-Nuno leads the firm’s dispute resolution department in Lisbon.
+Nuno leads the firm’s Litigation, Arbitration & Investigations department in Lisbon.
 He also leads the Restructuring & Insolvency practice in the Lisbon office.
-He is a renowned dispute resolution lawyer, advising on the full range of financial disputes, as well as having extensive experience in regulatory investigations covering compliance, fraud and anti-corruption.
+He is a renowned Litigation, Arbitration & Investigations lawyer, advising on the full range of financial disputes, as well as having extensive experience in regulatory investigations covering compliance, fraud and anti-corruption.
 Nuno has developed significant experience in contentious and non-contentious restructuring and insolvency issues, having handled numerous domestic and cross-jurisdiction insolvency and pre-insolvency proceedings.

 Nuno acts as counsel in both domestic and international arbitration cases before tribunals.
 He has advised on a wide range of commercial disputes, including SPAs, shareholders’ agreements, construction contracts and public contracts.

 Nuno also advises on disputes in Lusophone Africa, in particular in Mozambique, Angola and Guinea-Bissau.

 Nuno has advised on many major domestic and cross-border disputes.
 Public matters that can be disclosed include advising or representing:

 - Novo Banco, in several disputes related with its incorporation as a bridge bank in the context of the banking resolution of Banco Espírito Santo (BES)

 - PwC as insolvency administrators of MG Rover Portugal and of Lehman Brothers International (Europe) (LBIE)